ThinkSora/77Vincent.github.io/contents/_blog-js-1/doc.markdown

 <p>date: 2016-9-25</p>
 </div>

-I am not sure if you have met issues like this before, but I am for sure that I had been troubled by this before when I was dealing with my not well-organized custom js.
+I am not sure if you have met issues like this before, but I am for sure that I had been troubled by this when I was dealing with my not well-organized custom js.

 Let's take a look at this as an example: